sepandasadi/Zero-to-Front-End-Hero-Exercises/Book-2/README.md

 # Zero to Front-End Hero: Book 2 - Exercises
-## Modern Development & Professional Mastery

-**Production-Quality Projects for Frameworks, Advanced Patterns & Career Success**
+## Volume 2: The JavaScript Developer

+**Master Programming Logic, DOM Manipulation & Interactivity**

 ---

 ## 📚 About These Exercises

-This repository contains all exercises, projects, and quizzes for **Zero to Front-End Hero: Book 2**.
+This repository contains all exercises, projects, and quizzes for **Zero to Front-End Hero: Volume 2 - The JavaScript Developer**.

-**Prerequisites:** Complete Book 1 exercises OR equivalent HTML/CSS/JavaScript skills
+**Prerequisites:** Complete Volume 1 (Book-1) OR equivalent HTML/CSS skills

+Volume 2 focuses on JavaScript fundamentals, programming concepts, DOM manipulation, and creating interactive web applications.

 ---